GUID Wiki - Complete Technical Reference

 These articles expand on related concepts, formats and practical considerations.

-GUID / UUID specifications, RFCs, best practices, security guidance, database behavior and ecosystem conventions (including cloud platforms and third-party identifier formats) may change over time or differ by implementation.
-Examples, recommendations, and comparisons are illustrative and may not apply universally.
+GUID specifications, best practices, security guidance, database behavior and ecosystem conventions (including cloud platforms and identifier formats) may change over time or differ by implementation.
+Examples, recommendations and comparisons are illustrative and may not apply universally.

 This content should not be considered legal, security, compliance or architectural advice.
-Before making critical design, security, or production decisions, always consult the latest official standards and documentation (such as RFC 4122, RFC 9562 and vendor-specific references).
+Before making critical design, security or production decisions, always consult the latest official standards and vendor-specific documentation.

 Always evaluate behavior in your own environment.